OpenSpace/OpenSpace-Docs/content/milky-way/stars/star-labels-alternate/index.md

 ## Bayer Catalog (Greek names)

 The Bayer names (which take precedence in this data set) are designated by a Greek letter along with the genitive form of the constellation name.
-The stars were ranked by brightness and their names are sequential through the Greek alphabet.
-For example, the brightest star in each constellation received the alpha (α, or Alf) designation because that is the first letter in the alphabet.
+The stars in Bayer's catalog were ranked by brightness and their names are sequential through the Greek alphabet.
+For example, the brightest star in each constellation received the alpha designation (α, or Alf) because that is the first letter in the alphabet.
 The second-brightest star is named beta (β, or Bet), and so on to omega (ω, Ome), provided there are enough stars in the constellation.
 So, Betelgeuse is α Orionis and Rigel is β Orionis (we use a three-letter abbreviation for the Greek letter and the constellation names, for example, Alf Ori).
-See below for a key to the Greek abbreviations.
+See [below](#greek-alphabet) for a key to the Greek abbreviations.

 ## Flamsteed Catalog (numbered names)